-It is simple to do and has changed the lives of hundreds of people I’ve personally worked with over the years and, with practise, is fairly simple to do.
+It has changed the lives of hundreds of people I’ve personally worked with over the years and, with practise, is fairly simple to do.

 The failure of the medical model